 In the modern world, we must rely continually on the judgements and conclusions of others.
 When we accept a ride in a car from another person, we are trusting that person with our life.
 Not only that, but the designers of the car, the other drivers on the road, the urban planners who laid out the roads, and so on.

 When our trust in other people becomes shaken, it can impact our ability to navigate, literally and metaphorically, through the world.
 Politics is becoming increasingly about choosing between two apparently comparable sources of evidence, each claiming the opposite.
-The side we end up on is, therefore, determined by whom we trust.
+The side we end up on is, therefore, often determined by whom we trust.

-The real meaning of the Enlightenment
+The real meaning of Enlightenment

 Metamodernism cautiously seeks reliable sources of information and doesn’t shy away from conflicting viewpoints if they can offer unique or interesting perspectives.
 If we can establish networks of trustworthy individuals and organisations, we can compensate for our limited perspectives by exploring multiple angles.